We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - working with food banks to fight domestic hunger by offering low cost boxes to people struggling to afford food

-At the time of publishing, Imperfect Foods has an average score of 2.2 out of 5 stars on Trustpilot based on 101 reviews.
+At the time of publication, Imperfect Foods has an average score of two out of five stars on Trustpilot based on 146 reviews.

 Reviewers who have given a good score state that the customer service team is helpful in updating customers on delivery times and delays.
 Other customers say that although the food is smaller or more irregularly shaped than most grocery store food, it is fresh and of good quality.

-However, those leaving negative reviews mention that the food is too expensive, while the quality is not what they would expect.
+However, those having left negative reviews mention that the food is too expensive and that the quality is not what they would expect.
 Some customers say that the fruit and vegetables are too small and either overripe or underripe.
 Other reviews mention delivery delays leading to spoiled produce.

 Imperfect Foods offers a range of groceries, including the following: